elastic/kibana/src/plugins/telemetry/schema/README.md

 # Telemetry Schemas

 This list of `.json` files describes the format of the payloads sent to the Remote Telemetry Service.
-All the files should follow the schema convention as defined in the `usage_collection` plugin and `@kbn/telemetry-tools`.
+All the files should follow the schema convention as defined in the `usage_collection` plugin and `@kbn/telemetry-tools`, with the addition of the type `pass_through`.
+This additional `type` indicates Kibana sends the payload as-is from the output of an external ES query.

 There are currently 2 files: